 - The corporation will not make any taxable expenditures as defined in section 4945 of the Internal Revenue Code, or the corresponding section of any future federal tax code.

-For the rest of the private foundation startup process, you should follow my guide on how to start a nonprofit 501c3 organization (Public charities) and you can successfully form a nonprofit private foundation.
+For the rest of the private foundation startup process, you should follow the nonprofit formation guide and you can successfully form a nonprofit private foundation.

 What are the differences between private foundations vs. public charities?